A quick guide to payments in e-Commerce

 The Card Schemes

 The card scheme represents a link between the acquirer and the issuer.
-A card scheme facilitates the transfer of the card information (clearing) and the sum (settlement) for an authorized purchase between the acquirer and issuer.
-Visa and Mastercard are two examples of card schemes which are popular worldwide.
+A card scheme facilitates the transfer of the card information (clearing) and the sum (settlement) for an authorised purchase between the acquirer and issuer.
+Visa and Mastercard are two examples of card schemes that are popular worldwide.

 Why The Four Party Scheme when there are six parties?

 The term “Four Party Scheme” is used for the model because the four main parties are completely separate entities while the payment gateways and card schemes are parties that share and foster connections between them.
-There are cases however where a party is integrated in another.
+There are cases, however, where a party is integrated into another.
 For example, some acquirers provide a complete solution by offering both acquiring and gateway services.
 Another example is the old payment model, in which the issuing bank also took care of the acquiring part, called the Third Party Scheme.

 To Sum Up

 In brief, the transaction consists of two parts.
 First, card information is transferred from the cardholder through all parties ending with the issuer.
 If the card information is valid, the request for the payment is confirmed.
 Second, money is transferred in the opposite direction from the issuer, through the acquirer, ending with the merchant.
 When the merchant has received the money for the goods/services provided, the payment process is said to be complete.